-The UK digital advertising market is a huge success story, which was worth £15.69 billion in 2019 (though like many sectors it has been significantly impacted by the effects of COVID-19).
+The UK digital advertising market is a huge success story, which was worth £16.47 billion in 2020.

 Over half of all advertising spend in the UK is now spent online, and the UK leads Europe: our digital advertising market is larger than the next three combined.
 The market contributes directly to the economy, with every £1 spent on advertising contributing £6 to GDP according to Advertising Association research.